RatMD/bloghub-plugin/README.md

 BlogHub - OctoberCMS Plugin
 ===========================

-**BlogHub** extends [RainLab.Blog](https://octobercms.com/plugin/rainlab-blog) OctoberCMS with many necessary and helpful features such as Moderatable Comments, Promotable Tags, Custom Meta Fields, additional Archives, asic Statistics, Views counter and more.
+**BlogHub** extends the [RainLab.Blog](https://octobercms.com/plugin/rainlab-blog) OctoberCMS plugin with many necessary and helpful features such as Moderatable Comments, Promotable Tags, Custom Meta Fields, additional Archives, basic Statistics, Views counter and more.

 This extension is especially designed for our own OctoberCMS templates, but can also be used by any OctoberCMS user and developer, of course.
+Check out the documentation for all details.

 Features